Mahmud Raqi District

-Mahmude Raqi District (ولسوالی محمود راقی) is located in the western part of Kapisa Province, Afghanistan.
-It borders with Parvan Province to the south and with other districts from Kapisa Province: Nijrab District and the former Kohistan District to the north and Tagab District to the southeast.
-The district center is the town of Mahmude Raqi - the provincial capital.
-The population is 200,000 (2006).
+Mahmude Raqi District is located in the western part of Kapisa Province, Afghanistan.
+It borders with Parvan Province to the south; Nijrab District and the former Kohistan District to the north; and Tagab District to the southeast.
+The district center is the town of Mahmude Raqi, the provincial capital.
+As of the 2006 census, the district's population was 200,000.